 The operating result [pre capital] shown below represents the baseline Long Term Financial model that is built on existing forecasts and, without adjustments, would not provide surplus budgets at any point in the future.
-The Preferred Scenario (including Special Rates Variation) in the Revised Resourcing Strategy provides a target to achieve financial sustainability in line with the Financial Strategy.
+The scenarios proposed in the Draft Resourcing Strategy provide a target to achieve financial sustainability in line with the Financial Strategy.